INF 2176 Information Management in Organizations: Models and Platforms

 In the first assignment, each student writes an essay focusing on one of the principal modes of organizational information use (sense making, knowledge creation, or decision making).
 The essay should also discuss how information systems or information services may be designed and managed to support that mode of information use.
 [40%]

-In the second assignment, students work in groups of four to design and partially implement an Intranet site, based on an analysis of the information ecology and information behaviors of a real organization.
-The design will include content and applications that address the organization's information and knowledge management needs.
+In the second assignment, students work in groups of five to design and partially implement an Intranet site, based on an analysis of the information ecology and information behaviors of a real organization.
+The design will consider content and applications that address the organization's information and knowledge management needs.
 Each group will present and demonstrate the use of its intranet.
 [50%]

-Students are encouraged to prepare for each class by completing suggested readings and cases, and participating in class discussions and presentations.
+Students are encouraged to prepare for each class by completing suggested readings and cases, and to participate actively in class discussions, exercises, and presentations.
 [10%]

 Instructor AvailabilityStudents should feel free to discuss course-related matters with the instructor at any time.
 Chun Wei's office is Room 628; telephone number 416.978.5266; e-mail .
 Office hours TBA.